status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/index.md

-# The Nimbus Portal client Guide
+# The Nimbus Portal Client Guide

 The Nimbus Portal client is the Nimbus client implementation of the [Portal network specifications](https://github.com/ethereum/portal-network-specs).